 As for missing facilities… Welcome to India.
-You won’t get a discount or refund from the hotel and putting in a complaint to the booking site (we tried), even if just to update there incorrect information, will yield few results.
+You won’t get a discount or refund from the hotel and put in a complaint to the booking site (we tried), even if just to update their incorrect information, will yield few results.

 If the room you get is filthy, you may, and I mean maybe, get fresh sheets if you kick up enough of a fuss.
 Depends on the owner.
 We suggest travelling with your own sheet to avoid this problem.